d3datadevelopment/linkmobility4oxid/README.en.md

 Activate the module in the admin area of the shop in "Extensions -> Modules".

 The necessary configuration can be found in the same area in the "Settings" tab.
+You can adapt the texts for the standard messages to your requirements under "Customer information -> CMS pages" with the title "Linkmobility".

 ## Changelog